gvwilson/thirdbit/_posts/2021/2021-02-20-asteroids-and-dinosaurs.md

 My boss had been with the company his entire career;
 he knew people who knew people.
-After a big of digging he found out that a couple of vice presidents three levels up from us and three timezones away had been arm-wrestling for a year.
+After a bit of digging he found out that a couple of vice presidents three levels up from us and three timezones away had been arm-wrestling for a year.
-The one we indirectly reported to had lost, and the one who had was consolidating his position by shutting down everything his adversary had started.
+The one we indirectly reported to had lost, and the one who had won was consolidating his position by shutting down everything his adversary had started.

 I was outraged,